mortencombat/comando/README.md

 | WiiM Pro | Network/IP control |
 | Apple TV 4K | HDMI CEC |

-Other source devices (PS3, RetroPie) are not included as controllable devices, but **commando** enables input selection for them.
+Other source devices (PS3, RetroPie) are not included as controllable devices, but **comando** enables input selection for them.

 ## Dependencies